jbirnick/waybar-timer/README.md

 Notation: `<...>` are necessary arguments. `[...=DEFAULTVALUE]` are optional arguments, and if you do not specify them their `DEFAULTVALUE` is used.

-If want to understand or edit the script, I highly recommend to run a *tail process* (see below) in a terminal window without any bar.
-This way you will see what the bar sees and you will understand how the updates work.

 The main command of the script is:

 - #### `updateandprint`